 I am so excited to show you this cute monster-themed activity that I created.
 The thing that I LOVE about this activity is that you can use it to work on many different concepts in a fun way.
 Teachers report that “the kids loved being able to “feed” the monster.
 They were very engaged and enthusiastic.”
-The activity, which is available in my store, is perfect fo the autumn months, Halloween time or any time of year.
+The activity, which is available in my store, is perfect for the autumn months, Halloween time, or any time of year.

 I designed the monster so that he is cute and not-so-scary.
 With some minimal assembly, your kids can actually stick pieces of printable candy in his mouth to feed him.
 Hopefully, he won’t get a belly ache when they feed him lots of candy.

 Assemble the Monster Activity

-After you print monster and laminate him for durability, you need to cut out an opening in his mouth.
+After you print the monster and laminate him for durability, you need to cut out an opening in his mouth.
 There is a rectangle shape inside his mouth.
-When you cut it out, the candy cards will fit perfectly inside it.
+When you cut it out, the candy cards will fit perfectly inside them.
 A craft knife or utility knife to do the trick.

 Attach the Monster to a Box

 The monster is going to work best if you stand him upright.
 There are a few ways that you can get him to stand.
 The first method is to use a box.
-A pasta box, cracker box, or a tissue box will work.
+A pasta box, cracker box, or tissue box will work.